jrentschler-jpg/SpringMVCFilmCRUD/README.md

 It also really gave us more exposure of the start to finish process of building an application.
 A lot of moving parts and that previous week we learned a lot of information so I felt a little nervous on this project because I wasn't sure we would have a lot of time.
 The other thing i struggled with was figuring out who was going to do what... trying to break it down by user story or by front end, back end work.

 ####Aaron Cottrell:
+Working with GET and POST Methods within the Controller.
+Knowing when to request a parameter and when not to.
+So many small details to get wrong at this point.
+Errors and more errors.
+Time Zone for the SSL statement one was a doozy.
+I am still pretty hopeless when it comes to HTML formatting so thank goodness for Jourdan & David working on those parts of the JSP files for us and at least now I have some templates to work off of.
+UML-like planning probably would have been helpful.
+We probably also could have benefitted from writing J-unit test methods so that we didn't need to test the site on server over and over again.
+I'm still not really sure on how to write those tests when the return is a ModelandView object.

 ####David Daniels: